Why HR Should Never Report to Finance

 When HR reports to finance, policy decisions are primarily finance driven and are often not employee friendly.
 They need to consider people for your organization to succeed.

-The primary role of HR is to support the business by recruiting, retaining, and developing the best most superior employees.
+The primary role of HR is to support the business by recruiting, retaining, and developing the best employees.
 This often costs money and the hard return on investment is difficult to explain to finance.
 When HR says, “We need to run this executive development program so that we can make sure we have a solid talent pipeline,” finance is likely to say, “That costs $10,000.
 No way.”

 It's absolutely critical that HR speak the language of finance—HR staff members have to put things in terms the financial staff can understand.
 But, when the direct boss of HR is finance, there is no one else to advocate for people-related programs.
-Business leaders need to understand the importance of a happy staff and the relationship between employee satisfaction and productivity and contribution.
+Business leaders need to understand the importance of happy staff and the relationship between employee satisfaction and productivity and contribution.

 Of course, it's also critical that a return on that investment is demonstrated.
 If your business does spend $10,000 on an executive training program, but your company culture is toxic, all of that money is wasted.